Become a Speaker at Testing United

 - (Optional) Link to a video of a prior speaking engagement.

-Please support your submission with presentation slides in powerpoint format (sending a presentation with your proposal is optional).
+OPTIONAL: Please support your submission with presentation slides in powerpoint format (sending a presentation with your proposal is optional).
 Guidelines for the slide deck of the presentation:

 - The presentation should take 45 minutes +10 minutes time for questions;